 Hot Spot: Chico Hot Springs, Pray, Montana

 The Draw: A hot springs resort established in 1900, featuring two large, chemical-free geo- thermally heated pools, located just 30 minutes from Yellowstone National Park.

 The Draw: Three tiered hot spring pools cascade from one to the next, with views of Mt.
 Sopris, Elephant Mountain, and Avalanche Creek Valley.

 Hot Spot: Hot Springs Cove, Vancouver Island, B.C., Canada

-The Draw: Accessible only by sea or sky (plus a mile hike in), Hot Springs Cove (pictured above) invites visitors to soak in one of the naturally forming hot tide pools fed by a boiling river and watch as the water cools as it mixes with the rising tide of the Clayoquot Sound.
+The Draw: Accessible only by sea or sky (plus a mile hike in), Hot Springs Cove (pictured at top of article) invites visitors to soak in one of the naturally forming hot tide pools fed by a boiling river and watch as the water cools as it mixes with the rising tide of the Clayoquot Sound.

 Getting There: Charter a sea plane out of Tofino for a scenic 15-minute flight north.
 Alternatively, bring your own boat or hop on a Zodiak tour to spot spouting whales and curious shorebirds along the way.